dirigonaut/video-sync/RoadMap.md

       - Confirm that the files can be consumed on the front end with special characters and spaces[Fixed]
     - There is an issue with deleting encodings needs more research
     - Buffer logs need to be cleared.[Fixed]
-    - On video start total time is a NaN:NaN
+    - On video start total time is a NaN:NaN[Fixed]
     - Sometimes on video load the video does not load properly
   - Memory Bugs:
     - chrome heap shows that sourceBuffers, MediaSource, video have leaks